 - the work permits are processed by the Employment and Training Corporation in Malta.

 One should note that the Maltese employee will act as a sponsor to skilled workers and will have to apply for the specific work permit with the Employment and Training Corporation in Malta and particularly the Department for Citizenship and Expatriate Affairs.
+Here is a video with details on this topic:

 Documents for work permits for skilled persons in Malta